You are here

 I began programming in Junior High, only I didn't know that it was programming.
 It was BASIC on an old Apple IIe that we had in a keyboarding class.
 I remember the teacher told us that we could give the computer instructions and showed us a few.
 I thought it was cool and so I checked out a book from the library and wrote a program to help study for the final exam.
 We didn't have a computer at home, so I wrote the program out in paper, complete with line numbers.
 I remember how I felt when I typed the program in at school and it actually worked!

 After high school, I kind of forgot about programming.
 I was studying for religious work and was learning how to play the piano (on my own because I could not afford lessons).
 I figured out how improvisation worked based on chords (which I had learned in band in high school) and used my piano playing in church.
-I was also on staff at several churches.
+Eventually, I was also on staff at a small series of churches.
 Since the Internet was growing in popularity and everyone had a website, I began to create websites for churches, and discovered PHP.
-To my surprise, aside from the syntax difference, the basic concepts were the same.
+To my surprise, aside from the syntax difference, the basic concepts were the same as I remembered from Turbo Pascal.
 I tried several different CMSes, but when I found Drupal, the elegance of the structure called to me, and I began writing modules and helping in the forums.

 I decided to pursue a music degree, thinking that I would be working in churches, but I found that I couldn't make a living playing the piano.
 I could, however, get paid for doing freelance work with Drupal, and so that is what I did.
 Eventually, I was also able to work remotely for a company in Dallas for two and one half years, which is where I learned important programming skills such as Agile development and CVS management with SVN and Git.
 I finished my music degree, but since I did so much work with computers and I loved it, I decided to pursue a Master's in Computer Science.
 I began doing the leveling classes as I finished my Bachelor's, and had several CS Graduate-level classes done when I finished the music degree.
 I was able to finish my Master's degree exactly one year later, with the support and encouragement of my family and friends.